Cure Mouth Sores Using Home Remedies

 You might be interested: Top Five Aloe Vera Health Benefits

 Honey is probably the sweetest remedy you’ll find to efficiently treat mouth sores.
-Thanks to its many natural antibacterial properties, the healing process can be sped up.
+Thanks to its many natural antibacterial properties (according to a study from the Cira Garcia Central Clinic in Havana, Cuba) the healing process can be sped up.

-- In order to use honey as a home remedy to treat mouth ulcers just put a drop of it directly on the affected area.
+In order to use honey as a home remedy to treat mouth ulcers just clean and dry the affected area, and apply a little honey.

 7. Coconut Oil

 Coconut oil is one of the oldest remedies used in the treatment of canker sores.
-This is because coconut is a natural anti-inflammatory that reduces pain and swelling.
+This is because coconut is a natural anti-inflammatory that reduces pain and swelling, according to this study from The Himalaya Drug Company (India).

 - Using your finger, apply a little bit of this oil on a clean and dry sore and let it act for a few minutes.